-Grocery operations are regulated by multiple agencies, including: Environmental Protection Agency (EPA), Department of Transportation (DOT), Occupational Safety and Health Administration (OSHA), State environmental agencies, and even potentially the Local Publicly Owned Treatment Works (POTW).
+Grocery operations are regulated by multiple agencies, including: U.S. Environmental Protection Agency (EPA), U.S. Department of Transportation (DOT), Occupational Safety and Health Administration (OSHA), State environmental agencies, and even potentially the Local Publicly Owned Treatment Works (POTW).

-Waste Food and Food Packaging Requirements
+Food Waste and Food Packaging Requirements

-A potentially significant environmental issue from retail grocery is waste food and food packaging, which is considered municipal solid waste.
+A potentially significant environmental issue from retail grocery is food waste and food packaging, which is considered municipal solid waste.
 Food waste is generally regulated at state and local levels.
 Some states and municipalities require businesses and institutions that generate large amounts of food waste to compost the waste rather than to send it to landfills.
 One reason for this is that decomposing food and organic waste in landfills releases methane gas, a greenhouse gas that contributes to global warming.
-The RCC Mandatory Organics Recycling Fact Sheet has more information on state programs, particularly California.
+The RCC's Mandatory Organics Recycling Regulations Fact Sheet has more information on state programs, particularly California.